A Simple Linear Patch Revives Layer-Pruned Large Language Models: Method

 \subsection{Token Magnitude Smoothing}

-\paragraph{Token-wise Scaling Mismatch.} As suggested by recent research~\citep{liu2024intactkv,xiao2023efficient}, there are massive outliers specific to particular tokens (e.g., \texttt{[BOS]} and delimiter tokens) with magnitudes over 1e3.
-Consequently, \textit{the scaling parameter $d_k$ may not fit all tokens along the $k$-th channel, given the tokens within this channel also exhibit large variance of magnitude, as shown in} Figure~\ref{motiv_2}(a).
-Specifically, we calculate the standard deviations of magnitude scalings over all tokens averaged along channels, i.e.,
+\paragraph{Token-wise Scaling Mismatch.} As suggested by recent research~\citep{liu2024intactkv,xiao2023efficient}, there are massive outliers specific to particular tokens (e.g., \texttt{[BOS]} and delimiter tokens) with magnitudes over $10^3$.
+Consequently, \textit{a single channel scaling $d_k$ may fail to fit all tokens within that channel}, as illustrated in Figure~\ref{motiv_2}(a).
+We quantify this mismatch by computing the standard deviation of token-wise scalings: